 - They purchased software to facilitate management of SVB’s membership and vegan labeling services.

-- They created two seven-day vegan meal plan for different budgets and 43 meal preparation videos on YouTube.
+- They created two seven-day vegan meal plans for different budgets and 43 meal preparation videos on YouTube.

 - SVB collected the signatures of 72 Brazilian politicians who committed to promoting vegetarianism as an ethical, healthy, and sustainable diet.